adamluzsi/adamluzsi/CV.md

 - [GitHub](https://github.com/adamluzsi/)
 - [LinkedIn](https://www.linkedin.com/in/adam-luzsi-6233068b/)

 Hello!
-I'm Adam Luzsi, an IT professional with a keen interest in sustainable software development.
+I'm Adam Luzsi, an IT professional with a keen interest in maintainable software development.
 My skills encompass several programming languages, notably Go, Ruby, JavaScript, and C#.
 I've applied these competencies across various industries such as finance, marketing, second-hand marketplace, healthcare, and insurance, bringing effective software solutions to complex problems.
 An essential part of my career is being a dedicated open-source contributor and a